ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   Properties that the application specified on the Preconnection.
   Selection Properties of type `Preference` will be exposed as boolean values indicating whether or not the property applies to the selected transport.
-  Note that the instantiated protocol stack might not match all Protocol Selection Properties that the application specified on the Preconnection.
+  Note that the instantiated Protocol Stack might not match all Protocol Selection Properties that the application specified on the Preconnection.